 - Economic Damages: Economic damages financially compensate an injured party for out-of-pocket expenses such as medical bills, wages, loss of the ability to earn money, and other expenses that can be identified by a specific monetary figure.
 A person can be awarded past and future economic damages.
 Through expert testimony, an injured person can prove the economic losses that will be suffered as a result of their injury.

 - Non-Economic Damages: These damages take into account components of injuries that are not so easily quantified by a dollar amount.
 This is where pain and suffering, disfigurement, impairment, scarring, inconvenience, loss of the capacity to enjoy life, and loss of consortium come into play.
 As you might imagine, these damages are very subjective and can prove challenging to estimate.
-Jurors are instructed to rely upon their life-experience and common sense in determining what the dollar value of these losses are.
+Jurors are instructed to rely upon their life experience and common sense in determining what the dollar value of these losses is.

 Punitive, or “non-compensatory” damages are those awarded to the injured party and are intended to be a punishment for the wrongdoer.
 For example, in instances of gross negligence, it is possible for courts to award the plaintiff two, three, or more times the actual value of the plaintiff’s damages.
 Punitive damages are typically not covered by insurance policies, and, as such, usually must be paid directly from the defendant to the plaintiff.
 The purpose of punitive damages is to punish the defendant and to prevent future bad conduct from the defendant.
 The cruise lines have often been subjected to punitive damages for mistreating their crew members.